-Rent-A-Center plans to complete the identification, testing, and replacing of such systems for Year 2000 compliance during 1999.
-Rent-A-Center does not believe that the cost to repair or replace any vulnerable non-information technology systems will be material.
-However, there can be no guarantee that the systems of other companies on which Rent-A-Center relies will be timely converted and will not have an adverse effect on our operations.
+Renters Choice will utilize both internal and external resources to test and replace its systems for Year 2000 compliance.
+Renters Choice anticipates completing this process during 1999.
+However, there can be no guarantee that the systems of other companies on which Renters Choice may rely will be timely converted and will not have an adverse effect on our operations.